15 Brilliant Cleaning Hacks For Hard-To-Reach Spaces

 3. Window Blinds

 The scrubbing action of the toothbrush and a little bit of soapy water will help you clear out all the nooks and crannies.
-(And use this tip to make your old toothbrush even easier to use as a cleaning tool!)
+(And be sure to use this tip to make your old toothbrush an even better cleaning tool!)

 5. Underneath The Rim Of Your Toilet

 The area underneath the rim of your toilet bowl is a hot spot for all kinds of nastiness!
-Sometimes even a good scrubbing can’t get it completely clean.
+Sometimes even a good scrubbing won’t get it completely clean.

-The best way to clean this hard-to-reach area is to soak a few paper towels in white vinegar, and stick them up under the rim.
+The best way to clean this hard-to-reach area is to soak a few paper towels in white vinegar and bunch them up under the toilet rim.
 Let the vinegar work its magic for about 30 minutes, then discard the paper towels and use your toilet brush to scrub away any remaining gunk.
-(You can also use this approach to clean grimy shower door tracks!)
+(Bonus: This tip also works well for cleaning out grimy shower door tracks!)

 6. Window Tracks

 Your vacuum probably has attachments for cleaning crevices, but they may not be useful in every situation.
-For instance, your crevice tool may not be narrow enough to fit into the tracks of your windows to vacuum them out!
+For instance, the crevice tool that came with my vacuum isn’t narrow enough to fit into the tracks of my windows, making it tricky to clean out accumulated dirt!

-A great DIY solution for this problem is to use the cardboard tube from the center of a roll of toilet paper or paper towels.
-Tape one end to your vacuum hose, then flatten the other end until it can fit into your window tracks and other narrow spaces.
+But I discovered a great DIY solution for this problem, and all it requires is some tape and a cardboard tube from the center of a roll of toilet paper or paper towels.
+Just tape one end of the tube to your vacuum hose, then flatten the other end so you can slide it into your window tracks and other narrow spaces.
+Clever, right?

 7. Dishwasher Filter